 - Kids can take part in creating their own letter books to reread and take home to practice.
 They color and trace text in these alphabet mini books while they practice their sound to picture knowledge with these guided reading books that are great for small group reading.

-Hands-On, Kinesthetic Activities
+Hands-On, Kinesthetic Activities that Build Letter Recognition

 For those kinesthetic learners in your classroom, pull out the hands-on activities!